LanaKhalifa/deep-learning-flood-modeling/README.md

-Overview of the Databases
+Databases

-We have three main datasets used throughout this project:
+We have 3 main databases:

-big_train_val and big_test:
-Created from all simulations.
-big_test contains patches from simulations that were not used during training/validation. prj_03_train_val and prj_03_test:
+big_train_val and big_test: created from all simulations. big_test patches come from simulations that were not used in training/validation. prj_03_train_val and prj_03_test: extracted from project 03 only.
+Since this project was hand-curated, we wanted to evaluate performance on it separately.
-Specific to Project 03, which was manually curated.
-These datasets help evaluate performance on a consistent and clean dataset.
-small_train_val:
-A compact version of the dataset used for quick parameter tuning, to speed up experimentation.
-Project Numbers
+small_train_val: used for parameter tuning, so that each training run is fast.

-Whenever you see identifiers like 03, 04, 05, or 06, they refer to the four HEC-RAS projects used in this study.
+Whenever you see: 03, 04, 05, or 06, these refer to the 4 HEC-RAS projects used in this work.
-Each project includes:

-Multiple simulations (referred to in HEC-RAS as plans).
-Terrain files located nearby in the folder structure.
+Each project contains multiple simulations (called plans in HEC-RAS), and has its own terrain file(s) nearby.

-Database Directory Structure
+Database Directory

-Preprocessed chunks of data are saved under:
+Use a specific structure like:

 ./Database/chunks/{prj_num}/
-This structure ensures:

-Modularity per project.
-Efficient storage of sublist-based data chunks, due to memory constraints during processing.
+This makes it clear that:

+These are partial datasets
+Each belongs to a specific project
-Project Structure
+They were saved per sublist chunk for memory efficiency Project Structure

-The repository is organized into three main components:
+The project is composed of 3 main parts:

-Preprocessing
-Converts raw HEC-RAS simulation results (HDF5 and terrain TIFFs) into patches ready for training.
+Preprocessing: Convert raw HEC-RAS simulation results (HDF5 and terrain files) into datasets of patches.
-Training
-Deep learning models are trained to emulate hydrodynamic simulation results.
-Closure
+Training: Train deep learning models on the generated patches.
-Final step in the pipeline, which uses the trained models to predict forward in time across a full domain.
+Closure: Use the trained models to simulate flood progression over full domains.
-Entry Script: from_HDF.py

-The from_HDF script is the starting point of the preprocessing pipeline.
+The from_HDF script is the first step in the preprocessing pipeline.
-It:

-Loads raw simulation outputs and terrain files.
-Extracts relevant data patches from simulations.
-Applies filtering and augmentation.
-Saves the resulting data into project-specific subdirectories.
 Data Availability

-The folder HECRAS_Simulations_Results/ contains the raw HEC-RAS simulation outputs and terrain files.
+The folder HECRAS_Simulations_Results/ contains raw terrain and simulation files generated using HEC-RAS.
-Due to GitHub’s file size limitations, these files are not included in this repository.
+Due to GitHub file size limitations, these files are not included in the repository.

-You can download them from the following OneDrive link:
+You can download the full dataset here:
-📥 Download Simulation Results
+Download Simulation Results

-Important:
-Once downloaded, place the folder HECRAS_Simulations_Results/ at the root of the cloned repository.
-This ensures compatibility with all scripts.
-The directory should sit alongside train.py, main.py, and the Architectures/ folder.
+After downloading, place the folder named HECRAS_Simulations_Results in the main directory of the cloned repository — that is, in the same location as train.py, main.py, and the Architectures/ folder.

-Directory Structure:
-HECRAS_Simulations_Results/
-│
-├── prj_03/
-│   ├── *.hdf     # ~90 simulation results
-│   └── Terrains/
-│       └── *.tif
-├── prj_04/
-├── prj_05/
-└── prj_06/
+The folder should include four subfolders: prj_03, prj_04, prj_05, and prj_06

+Each subfolder contains:

-Each *.hdf file corresponds to a flood simulation under different terrain and conditions.
-Each Terrains/ folder contains the associated elevation map used in the corresponding simulations.
+~90 simulation output files in HDF5 format — each one is a different flood event over a different terrain A Terrains/ folder with the terrain TIFF files used in the simulations